mihajlija/perf-budget/Performance budgets 101.md

 The purpose of a performance budget is to make sure you focus on performance throughout a project and setting it early will help prevent backtracking later.
 It should be the point of reference for helping you figure out what to include on your website.
 The main idea is to set goals so that you can better balance performance without harming functionality or user experience.🎯

-Link to Your first performance budget

-Link to Incorporate performance budgets into your build process